PEER FORUM 2017

 Before applying for any of the PEER FORUM groups please read our guide to peer mentoring groups and accompanying downloadable PDF to assist with your application and the running of your sessions.
 For a case study of an Artquest supported Peer Mentoring group listen to this audio from Will Clifford that took place as part of the Self Assembly series of talks, or this interview with photographer Lewis Bush who was awarded the PEER FORUM grant at The Photographers’ Gallery in 2016.

+There are currently no open calls for PEER FORUM groups, though more will be announced on this page in the coming months.
 If you have any questions regarding the application or the programme as a whole please email Nick Kaplony.

 Past calls for the 2017 Programme include